 This may be the most common reason for using your credit card for everything from your morning latte to late-night shopping.
 The more purchases you put on your card, the faster rewards points add up.

 “Credit card companies have ramped up reward programs to provide cardholders with extra incentives to swipe, including travel points, cash back and more.
-This is a great way to get something back for all the purchases you’re making,” says Andrea Woroch, a consumer and money-saving expert.
+This is a great way to get something back for all the purchases you’re making,” said Andrea Woroch, a consumer and money-saving expert, in a previous interview.

 Don’t forget to read your card’s policy and opt in to any bonus reward options when necessary.

-“For example, my Bank of America card provides cash back for all purchases,” Woroch says, “and if I wait to redeem them until after I’ve collected over $300 in rewards, they give me an extra 25% back.”
+“For example, my Bank of America card provides cash back for all purchases, and if I wait to redeem them until after I’ve collected over $300 in rewards, they give me an extra 25 percent back,” Woroch said.

 To build a great credit score, you need to demonstrate that you can use a credit card responsibly and build credit history.
-The largest element (35%) that plays into the credit scoring model is your payment history – in other words, your pattern of using credit and paying it back on time.
+The most important factor in FICO’s credit scoring model is your payment history — in other words, your pattern of using credit and paying it back on time.

 There’s no need to buy large items or go into credit card debt — charging inexpensive items you have to buy anyway works just fine.
 Your credit card balance doesn’t even need to be high for you to build credit.
 Charging just $100 a month and immediately paying it off with what’s in your checking account can improve your credit score.

 When you spend cash, you can end up with a pile of receipts to sort for recordkeeping and tax purposes.
 With credit card spending, it’s all on your monthly statements.
-(You may still need your receipts for more detail.)
+(But you may still need your receipts for more detail.)

-Many credit cards help you track your spending in certain categories.
+Many credit cards help you track your spending in certain categories through software offered by the issuers themselves.
 Or, you can download information from your financial accounts to a budget app such as Mint.

-You may not feel you need return protection on that morning doughnut, let alone an extended warranty available from your credit card.
+You may not feel the need for return protection on that morning donut, let alone an extended warranty available from your credit card.
 But you should consider using a credit card that offers additional purchase protection benefits when something goes wrong.

 Bonus cardholder benefits

 One of the greatest advantages of credit cards is the bonus cardholder benefits that plenty of card issuers offer.
-For example, the Platinum Card® from American Express offers about $1,500 in statement credits every year and the Chase Sapphire Reserve comes with a year of Lyft membership, one-year DashPass subscription, Global Entry or TSA Precheck credit every four years and $300 annual travel credit.
+For example, the Platinum Card® from American Express offers about $1,400 in statement credits every year and the Chase Sapphire Reserve card comes with a complimentary year of Lyft membership, one-year DashPass subscription, Global Entry or TSA PreCheck credit every four years and $300 annual travel credit.

 Danger of overspending